GrapeTree Reference Manual¶

-Layout Rendering gives options on how nodes are positioned on the tree.
+Layout Rendering provides options for hot to positions nodes in the tree.

 - Dynamic: Nodes are positioned dynamically similar to a Force Directed Layout.
 Nodes will try to fan out and distance themselves from neighbours.
-This may improve the aesthetic of the tree but will modify branch length scaling.
+This may improve the aesthetics of the tree, but will modify branch length scaling.
 Branch lengths are NOT to scale when this is used.
-The dynamic positioning can applied only to selected nodes if the “Selected Only” option is checked.
+To only apply the dynamic positioning to selected nodes, check the “Selected Only” option.

-- Static: Tree layout is calculated when the tree is initially created and remains static.
+- Static: Tree layout is calculated when the tree is initially created and remains static thereafter.
 Relative branch length scaling (as specified in the original tree data) will be maintained if “Real Branch Length” option is checked.

 Provides a Slick-Grid (http://slickgrid.net/) editable table containing metadata.
 The first row shows Column headers.
 The second row allows filtering to show only those rows which contain the text in all of the text boxex.
 These text boxes also support regular expressions (engl|irel for England or Ireland; eng.*nd for England).